sqids/sqids-dotnet/README.md

 > It's recommended that you at least provide a shuffled alphabet when using Sqids — even if you want to use the same characters as those in the default alphabet — so that your IDs will be unique to you.
 You can use an online tool like [this one](https://codebeautify.org/shuffle-letters) to do that.

 > **Warning**
-> Sqids needs an alphabet that contains at least 5 unique characters.
+> The alphabet needs to contain at least 3 unique characters.

 #### Minimum Length: